 Activity Description Frequency OPM involvement OPM to oversee planning and implementation phases of Agency MITDP projects.
 This includes actively monitoring project status through review of project artifacts and observe project activities with team members and stakeholders to maintain a thorough understanding of project health and progress.
-Review and facilitate mitigation of project risks, and recommend intervention measures that may include identification and determination of an Independent Verification and Validation (IV&amp;V) assessment.
+Review and facilitate mitigation of project risks, and recommend intervention measures that may include identification and determination of an Independent Verification and Validation (IV&V) assessment.
 Provide strategic support and thought leadership on technology acquisition strategy, business process impact assessment, and human-social collaboration issues related to system implementation and adoption.
 In collaboration with DoIT OEA, ensure that proper IT architecture standards are being followed and proven, reusable solutions are considered.
-On going Submit procurements for review and approval through the proper Procurement and Oversight channels Agencies are required to follow the respective DGS and DoIT (Intake) processes for procurement requests, reviews, awards.
+On going Submit procurements for review and approval through the proper Procurement and Oversight channels ocurements for view and approval ough the proper ocurement and (Intake) processes for procurement requests, reviews, awards.
 Additional information is provided in the reference below.
-Reference: https://doit.maryland.gov/policies/Pages/default.aspx On going